-From this year (current Year 10) and onwards students will follow the Trilogy course that will result in 2 GCSEs.
-This course is compulsory for all students who do not opt for Separate Sciences and will cover aspects of Biology, Chemistry and Physics taught in discrete topics.
-Those opting for Separate Sciences will study the same course as Trilogy but in more depth leading to 3 GCSEs in Biology, Physics and Chemistry.
+From Year 9 onwards students will follow the Trilogy course that will result in 2 GCSEs.
+This course is compulsory for all students who are not selected for Separate Sciences and will cover aspects of Biology, Chemistry and Physics taught in discrete topics.
+Those selected for Separate Sciences will study the same course as Trilogy but in more depth leading to 3 GCSEs in Biology, Physics and Chemistry.
 Both of these courses will be graded in line with the new GCSE from 9-1.

 Students doing Separate Sciences and Trilogy will both be assessed by 6 terminal examinations at the end of Year 11 (Trilogy 1h 15 each and Separate Sciences 1h 45 each).
 The assessments will also now include questions about a range of “Required practical” that the students must undertake throughout the course.